CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 ### Application Server ###
 Install Apache Tomcat 8 by following [this article](https://www.digitalocean.com/community/tutorials/how-to-install-apache-tomcat-8-on-ubuntu-16-04), through the end of Step 6.

+**NOTE:** the tomcat version in the article is no longer available,  you will have to use this link to download in the curl command: [tomcat 8.5.12](http://apache.mirrors.ionfish.org/tomcat/tomcat-8/v8.5.12/bin/apache-tomcat-8.5.12.tar.gz)

 Open `/opt/tomcat/conf/server.xml` and find this line:

     <Connector port="8080" protocol="HTTP/1.1"